deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 SMEP Says Goodbye V2
 ---
-As you can see, we just successfully disabled SMEP with ROP.
+Currently we successfully disabled SMEP with ROP.
 Although this is a neat method to disable SMEP- the CR4 register is protected by [Patch Guard](https://blog.tetrane.com/downloads/Tetrane_PatchGuard_Analysis_RS4_v1.00.pdf).
 Tampering with the CR4 register without restoring the original value value of CR4 will now kill our exploit as of Windows 10 RS4.
 Instead of restoring CR4 for our purposes- let's use this as a perfect opportunity to outline the PTE method of bypassing SMEP mentioned earlier.
 Let's revisit that notion with a read and write primitive.

 TALK ABOUT nt!MiGetPteAddress AFTER LEAKING KERNEL TO IDENTIFY SHELCODE PTE AND FLIP U BIT TO S BIT